replit-user/moddablegame/README.md

 ## PATCH NOTES

+- 2.0.5
+    added a personal message from me to the end of readme.md(you have no idea how much I tried not to cry when writing it) change version number to 2.0.5

+- 2.0.4
     change version to 2.0.4
     fixed a small bug, what was the bug?

     for users:
-sometimes your money was subtracted by a negative number so when yearly taxes came your money would increase
+    sometimes your money was multiplied by a negative number so when yearly taxes came your money would increase

     for mod devs:

     the variable 'income' would be negative if your gross was less than 0 due to loans or otherwise, this would result in money -= 0.8 * [SOME NEGATIVE NUMBER]

     how it was fixed(devs only):

     added an if statement to check if income is bigger than 0, if it is leave it alone, otherwise make it 0 essentially 'clamping' the minimum to 0

     added more save obfuscation using junk keys

 # Tycoon Console Game